Do You Need Planning Permission For An Orangery?

 So, if you’re still unsure about anything after reading this blog, contact the WMDG team today and we’ll be more than happy to provide our years of experience and expertise.
 Also, if you’d like to have a gander at the orangeries or conservatories we’ve had the pleasure of creating, feel free to do so!

-Planning Permission – Planning seeks to guide the way towns, cities and countrysides develop.
+- Planning Permission – Planning seeks to guide the way towns, cities and the countryside develop.
 This includes the use of land & buildings, their appearance, landscaping considerations, highway access and the environmental impact that the development has.
 If you’re planning on making significant changes to your property, you will most likely need planning permission.

-Permitted Developments/Permitted Development Rights – Permitted development rights are essentially a scheme created by the government that allows you to extend/renovate your home without needing to apply for for planning permission.
-However, certain conditions still have to be met.
+- Permitted Developments/Permitted Development Rights – Permitted development rights are essentially a scheme created by the government that allows you to extend/renovate your home without needing to apply for planning permission.
+However, certain conditions still have to be met (more on this later!).

-According to our marketing team, a question many search is “what is an orangery?”
-We may have to do a separate blog on the topic but an orangery is best described as a hybrid of a conservatory and an extension.
-An orangery is primarily a brick structure with glazing elements whereas a conservatory is primarily a glazed structure.
+Quick recap on the difference between an orangery and a conservatory: An orangery is primarily a brick structure with glazing elements, whereas a conservatory is primarily a glazed structure.

-In terms of planning permission, an orangery falls under the same category as a single-storey extension which are classed as a permitted development.
+In terms of planning permission, an orangery falls under the same category as a single-storey extension, which is classed as a permitted development.
 This means that you DON’T require planning permission if you adhere to certain rulings.

-You DO require planning permission for an orangery if:
+You ONLY require planning permission for an orangery if:

 - More than 50% of the land around the original property is to be covered